Kayak: Inflatable

 Inflatables, also known as the duckies or IKs, can usually be transported by hand using a carry bag.
 They are generally made of hypalon (a kind of neoprene), nitrilon (nitrile-rubberized fabric), PVC, or polyurethane-coated cloth.
 They can be inflated with foot, hand or electric pumps.
 Multiple compartments in all but the least expensive increase safety.
 They generally use low pressure air, almost always below 3 psi.

 While many inflatables are non-rigid, essentially pointed rafts, best suited for use on rivers and calm water, the higher-end inflatables are designed to be hardy, seaworthy vessels.
 Recently some manufacturers have added an internal frame (folding-style) to a multi-section inflatable sit-on-top kayak to produce a seaworthy boat.
 Fully drop-stitch inflatable kayaks are also available, which are inflated to 8–10 PSI.
 They are much stiffer, which enhances their paddling characteristics to vastly outperform traditional inflatable kayaks.

-The appeal of inflatable kayaks is their portability, their durability (they don't dent), ruggedness in white water (they bounce off rocks rather than break) and their easy storage.
+The appeal of inflatable kayaks is their portability, their durability (they don't dent), ruggedness in white water (they bounce off rocks rather than break), and their easy storage.
+Once deflated, they can be folded and packed into a bag, and be easily stored in a car trunk, or even carried in a backpack.

 In addition, inflatable kayaks generally are stable, have a small turning radius and are easy to master, although some models take more effort to paddle and are slower than traditional kayaks.

 Because inflatable kayaks aren't as sturdy as traditional, hard-shelled kayaks, a lot of people tend to steer away from them.
 However, there have been considerable advancements in inflatable kayak technology over recent years.